 Return to Work After a Mental Health Leave: What a Psychological Assessment Involves

 Your insurer or employer has asked for a psychological assessment before you return to work after a mental health leave.
-You're not sure what this means.
-You may be worried about what they'll find, or whether the assessment could be used against you.
+The request raises questions about what will be evaluated, what gets shared, and what happens if the results are unfavourable.

-These concerns are understandable.
-The process is more straightforward than it usually feels from the outside.
+The process is more transparent than it usually looks from the outside.
+Understanding what it involves changes the experience of going through it.

 What Is a Return-to-Work Psychological Assessment?